Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Gary, Doug.
 So, here's the FX.
 We said it was $0.05 negative in our first quarter release and neutral in the second quarter release.
 So, there's an implied $0.05 improvement.
 I would say simultaneously, we've had roughly a leak in raw materials of about a little over $0.03.
 And part of this move on FX was literally in the last days.
 And what I would say is what seems to move quick sometimes moves the other way quick.
-So, we don't know to bake (07:12) this in fully as we go through the year.
+So, we don't know the bake this in fully as we go through the year.

-So, there is, I guess, a little bit of conservatism in here simply because the FX markets move rapidly and often in opposing directions.
-So, really what we look at right now is we have some modest gain from FX in total nowhere near $0.05 because some of it was eaten up by raw materials.
+So, there is I guess, a little bit of conservatism in here simply because the FX markets move rapidly and often in opposing directions.
+So, really what we look at right now is we have some modest gain from FX in total, nowhere near $0.05 because some of it was eaten up by raw materials.
 If it stays or gets better, I would expect our year to get better.

 Gary Bisbee - RBC Capital Markets LLC